 Understanding your company’s profitability is vital to ensuring it delivers the necessary profits to stay solvent.
 Along with understanding your company’s profitability for a period of time, using your income statement to compare its profitability to a prior time period is equally important.
 This helps you gain a view of whether the company’s sales and profits have increased over time and can be an important tool to help you make informed business decisions.
 Income statements can also help demonstrate your company’s return on investment, risk, financial flexibility, and operating capabilities.

-The period you choose depends on your needs.
-If you use the P&L statement to review your operations, select any period that works for you.
+Choosing the time period for your statement depends on your needs.
+If you use the income statement to review your operations, select any period that works for you.
 This may be quarterly or even monthly.
-If you need the P&L for a loan application, typically the statement is year-to-date, ending with the most recent month; you will likely have to provide a statement for the prior full year as well.
+If you need the income statement for a loan application, typically the statement is year-to-date, ending with the most recent month.
+You may also need to provide a statement for the prior full year as well.

-Revenue is all income that a company receives.
-This includes:
+Revenue is all income your company receives, including: